idchlife/node-telegram-bot-api-middleware/README.md

 ```

 For more information on this topic look into index.js file.
 There are many comments explaining how does it work.

+## Help yourself and everyone build better bots!

+As you can see, this is cool opportunity to create many different middleware libraries for different purposes.
+For database connection, for special file uploaders or many other things.
+Join the opensource! (if you did not yet) Create middleware for some other libraries or for your special case and share with everyone!
+Create an issue or send pull request and I will add link to your middleware in the list.